safinsingh/wxx/posts/why-typescript.md

 	}
 }

+// Notice this explicit `type` annotation?
+It does increase
+// code verbosity but saves you lots of time in the long run! type SomeObject = { a: { nested: { property: number } } }

-// Added the: typeof someObject! function onObject(obj: typeof someObject) {
+function onObject(obj: SomeObject) {
 	console.log(obj.a.nested.property)
 }